dtcenter/MET/docs/Users_Guide/installation.rst

 They are not required for MET to function, but depending on the user’s intended verification needs, they may be of use:

 * `Unified Post Processing System (UPP) <https://dtcenter.org/community-code/unified-post-processor-upp>`_ for preparing model data to be verified
-* `copygb utility <http://www.cpc.ncep.noaa.gov/products/wesley/copygb.html>`_ for re-gridding grib data (available with the WRF Post-Processor)
+* `copygb utility <http://www.cpc.ncep.noaa.gov/products/wesley/copygb.html>`_ for re-gridding GRIB version 1 data
 * `Integrated Data Viewer (IDV) <http://www.unidata.ucar.edu/software/idv>`_ for displaying gridded data, including GRIB and NetCDF
 * `ncview utility <http://meteora.ucsd.edu/~pierce/ncview_home_page.html>`_ for viewing gridded NetCDF data (e.g. the output of pcp_combine)